UKRI Future Leaders Fellowships

 Are you looking to make the transition to becoming an independent researcher through managing your first major research project?

 If so, you may be able to apply for an ESRC New Investigator Grant.
 Grants can be awarded for up to five years, ranging from £100,000 to £300,000 full economic cost.

 This scheme is open to high-quality candidates with a maximum of four years' postdoctoral experience.
 Social sciences must represent at least 50% of the research focus and effort.
 If you are interested in applying, we would encourage you to read the ESRC's full guidance.

-Applicants who are interested in applying through the School of English should submit an Expression of Interest form to firstname.lastname@example.org by 4pm on 15 May 2019.
+Applicants who are interested in applying through the School of English should submit an Expression of Interest form to Sarah Nolan by 25 September 2020 - TBC.

 We strongly encourage applicants to make contact with an academic member of staff in the School when preparing their EOI.